Zweird-958/airneis/docs/API.md

 ### Add to cart

-Add a product to the cart.
+Adds a product to the cart.

 ### Get